Dan Marino: Early years and Super Bowl appearance

 In Super Bowl XIX, Marino and the Dolphins faced off against the San Francisco 49ers and Joe Montana in Palo Alto, California.
 The Dolphins, who had 74 rushing attempts in the previous two weeks, ran the ball only eight times in this game.
 Marino finished with 29 completions out of 50 attempts for 318 yards, throwing one touchdown pass and two interceptions.
 The Dolphins lost 38–16 in what was Marino's only Super Bowl appearance.

 In 1985, Marino threw for 4,137 yards and 30 touchdowns while leading the Dolphins to the AFC Championship game.
 On September 29, Marino threw for 390 yards and 3 touchdowns in the Dolphins' 30–26 victory over the Denver Broncos, in the first matchup between Marino and Broncos quarterback John Elway.
 Then on December 2, Marino threw for 270 yards and 3 touchdowns against the vaunted Chicago Bears defense in a 38–24 victory.
 The loss was the only one that the Bears experienced that season.
-Marino again led the league in completions, yards and touchdown passes and was named first-team All-Pro in 1985.
+Marino again led the league in completions, yards, and touchdown passes and was named first-team All-Pro in 1985.

-On September 7, 1986, 8 days shy of his 25th birthday, Marino threw his 100th touchdown pass in a 50–28 loss at San Diego.
-Marino accomplished that feat in just 44 games- the fastest in NFL history.
-In that 1986 season Marino threw for 4,746 yards and 44 touchdowns.
-Marino became the first QB in NFL history to record three consecutive seasons of 30 or more touchdown passes; 48 in 1984, 30 in 1985 and 44 in 1986.
+On September 7, 1986, 8 days shy of his 25th birthday, Marino threw his 100th touchdown pass in a 50–28 loss to San Diego.
+Marino accomplished that feat in just 44 games – the fastest in NFL history.
+In the 1986 season, Marino threw for 4,746 yards and 44 touchdowns.
+Marino became the first QB in NFL history to record three consecutive seasons of 30 or more touchdown passes; 48 in 1984, 30 in 1985, and 44 in 1986.
 Marino again led the league in completions, yards and touchdown passes (the first and only QB in NFL history to lead in all three categories for three consecutive seasons) and was named 1986 first-team All-Pro.